Veykril/tlborm/src/macros/minutiae/scoping.md

 > **Note**: In these examples, remember that all of them have the *same behaviour* when the module
     contents are in separate files.

-Secondly, *also* unlike everything else in the language, macros are only accessible *after* their definition.
-Also note that this example demonstrates how macros do not "leak" out of their defining
+Secondly, *also* unlike everything else in the language, `macro_rules!` macros are only accessible *after* their definition.
+Also note that this example demonstrates how `macro_rules!` macros do not "leak" out of their defining scope:
-scope:

 ```rust
 mod a {